drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 The dashboard provides the following features:

 * **Multi-User and Role Management**: The dashboard supports multiple user accounts with different permissions (roles).
-The user accounts and roles can be modified on both the command line and via the WebUI.
-The dashboard supports various methods to enhance password security, e.g. by enforcing configurable password complexity rules, forcing users to change their password after the first login or after a configurable time period.
+User accounts and roles can be managed via both the command line and the WebUI.
+The dashboard supports various methods to enhance password security.
+Password complexity rules may be configured, requiring users to change their password after the first login or after a configurable time period.
 See :ref:`dashboard-user-role-management` for details.
-* **Single Sign-On (SSO)**: the dashboard supports authentication via an external identity provider using the SAML 2.0 protocol.
+* **Single Sign-On (SSO)**: The dashboard supports authentication via an external identity provider using the SAML 2.0 protocol.
 See :ref:`dashboard-sso-support` for details.
 * **SSL/TLS support**: All HTTP communication between the web browser and the dashboard is secured via SSL.
 A self-signed certificate can be created with a built-in command, but it's also possible to import custom certificates signed and issued by a CA. See :ref:`dashboard-ssl-tls-support` for details.
-* **Auditing**: the dashboard backend can be configured to log all PUT, POST and DELETE API requests in the Ceph audit log.
+* **Auditing**: The dashboard backend can be configured to log all ``PUT``, ``POST`` and ``DELETE`` API requests in the Ceph audit log.
 See :ref:`dashboard-auditing` for instructions on how to enable this feature.
-* **Internationalization (I18N)**: the dashboard can be used in different languages that can be selected at run-time.
+* **Internationalization (I18N)**: The language used for dashboard text can be selected at run-time.

-Currently, Ceph Dashboard is capable of monitoring and managing the following aspects of your Ceph cluster:
+The Ceph Dashboard offers the following monitoring and management capabilities:

 * **Overall cluster health**: Display performance and capacity metrics as well as cluster status.